-Tab on left Option on right Shortcut to this procedure: New Script New blank script File > Script.
+Tab on left Option on right Shortcut to this procedure: New Script New project > New blank script File > Script.
 (See Work with Sequences).
-Template gallery Shortcut to scripts in the Templates panel .
-Open Script Open File > Open (See Work with Sequences).
+New Script Template gallery Shortcut to scripts in the Templates panel.
+On an Oprint Choose script > Open File > Open (See Work with Sequences).
 Open Script Recent documents File > Recent Documents.
-Run Search for sequences Shortcut to scripts in the Templates panel.
-Training User guide Opens this User Guide from the DNASTAR website.
-Tutorials Opens the SeqNinja Tutorials from the DNASTAR website.
+Run (Various options) Shortcut to scripts in the Templates panel.
+Troining User guide Opens this User Guide from the DNASTAR website.
+Training Tutorials Opens the SeqNinja Tutorials from the DNASTAR website.